MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-I-United-States-Fish-Wildlife-Service-Department-Interior/subchapter-C-The-National-Wildlife-Refuge-System/part-32-Hunting-Fishing/subpart-B-RefugeSpecific-Regulations-Hunting-Fishing/section-32.61.md

 (iii) We prohibit taking frog or turtle on the refuge (see § 27.21 of this chapter).

-(b) *Cross Creeks National Wildlife Refuge* - (1) *Migratory game bird hunting.* We allow hunting of Canada goose on designated areas of the refuge subject to the following conditions:
+(b) *Cross Creeks National Wildlife Refuge*—(1) *Migratory game bird hunting.* We allow hunting of Canada goose on designated areas of the refuge subject to the following conditions:

 (i) We require a refuge hunt permit (electronic form) for all hunters age 17 and older.
 You must carry a valid refuge permit while hunting on the refuge.